ekramasif/SMS-Spam-Prediction-Using-BERT/README.md

 Dataset consists of three columns index, sms, label. label = { SPAM, HAM}

 Total dataset contains around 5214 records.
-Its an unbalanced dataset, because we have 50% of them as HAM messages and remaining 50% SPAM messages.
+Its an unbalanced dataset, because we have 92% of them as HAM messages and remaining 7% SPAM messages.
+So we balanced it as 50% of both label.

 ```
 942	spam	How about getting in touch with folks waiting ...